Nukepayload2/Nukepayload2.CompilerServices.InteriorPointer/README.md

 - Load or store unmanaged values indirectly.
 - No extra dependencies.
 - Supports addition, subtraction, increment, decrement, equality, inequality, greater than, greater than or equal, less than, and less than or equal operator.
-- Provides helper functions for easier code conversion from C# or C++ to VB.
+- Provides helper functions for easier code conversion from C#, C++, VB6 or VBA to VB.NET.

 ## Scenarios
 - Don't want to see small c# projects among your huge VB solution.
 - Prefer VB syntax and want to implement pointer algorithms.
 - Want to convert c# codes that contains `Span(Of T)` without marking everything `<Obsolete>`.
+- Want to bring VB 6 or VBA codes which have `VarPtr` and `StrPtr` to .NET.

 ## Guides
 ### C-style operators vs InteriorPointer members